DeannaWagner/fullstack-nanodegree-vm/vagrant/tournament/README.md

 1. VIEW vstandings was created to remove the complex query with two subqueries from the playerStandings() and place it in the sql file.

-2. This application prevents the rematch of players in a given tournament, for all the rounds that might be played, in accordance with the number of registered players (log 2 n), player rematches are prevented to the extent possible.
-View vno_rematches was created
+2. The extra credit program files handle multiple tournaments.
+(In future releases: This application prevents the rematch of players in a given tournament, for all the rounds that might be played, in accordance with the number of registered players (log 2 n), player rematches are prevented to the extent possible.
+View vno_rematches was created.)

 Miscellaneous